komidan/komi_checkpoints/README.md

 # Ah yes, the fated checkpoints.
-just use /function komi:start
+just use /function komi:start to get the tools

-# Debug